One of the biggest obstacles every land investor has to wrestle with is finding the “market value” of vacant land.

-- Think about what this property might be used for some day.
+Think about what this property might be used for someday.
 Is the parcel big enough?
 Does it have an odd shape?
 Is it located next to anything that would significantly decrease its desirability?
-Be sure to note any red flags that you run into… these can be serious issues that will influence the property's value.
+Take a mental note of any red flags that you run into… these can be serious issues that will influence the property's value.

 How close is this property to the local conveniences and amenities?

-- Consider what kinds of amenities or local attractions will be available to the owner of this property.
-Will they have a grocery store across the street, or will they have to drive 3 hours to get there?
+Consider what amenities or local attractions will be available to the property owner.
+Will they have a grocery store across the street or will they have to drive 3 hours to get there?
 Will you be able to market the property's location as a good thing?